speechly/speechly/libraries/browser-client/docs/interfaces/client.VadOptions.md

 • **signalSearchFrames**: `number`

-Number of past frames analyzed for energy threshold VAD.
+Number of past frames analyzed for setting `isSignalDetected` flag.
 Should be less or equal than [DecoderOptions.historyFrames](client.DecoderOptions.md#historyframes) setting.
 Range: 1 to 32 [frames].
 Default: 5 [frames].

 ___